GateHouse News Service National Budget

 LOOKING UP: How about a transit of Mercury? - Hopefully you had a chance to witness the transit of Venus on June 5, when the second planet from the sun made a rare crossing of the sun’s face.
 Despite a cloudy forecast, I felt blessed to be able to see the transit twice, when small breaks in the clouds passed across the sun!
 I used a sunspotter projection device, invented by an old friend, the late Daniel R. Janosik.
 By Peter Becker, Hawley, Pa.

 More in health and family at http://www.gatehousenewsservice.com/lifestyle

-* Facebook idea: Ask fans if they plan to see this film or if they have seen it to give their review.
+* Facebook idea: Ask fans if they plan to see this film and/or to give their review.

 More in music and movies at http://www.gatehousenewsservice.com/entertainment

 EDITORIAL: Wisconsin recall effort should not have happened - By a healthy margin, Wisconsin voters affirmed their support for Gov. Scott Walker, who had been their choice for governor in 2010.
 This was a recall effort that never should have happened.
 By Springfield, Ill.

 PHILIP MADDOCKS: Trump accuses Obama of trying to make him look bad by not admitting he wasn’t born in the U.S. - Donald Trump expressed concern this week that President Barack Obama’s continual refusal to admit that he wasn’t born in the United States is effectively making Mr. Trump appear to be nothing more than a delusional, narcissistic blowhard whose rantings are more figment than fact.
 By Philip Maddocks, MetroWest, Mass.